in Beverly Hills, CA

 It’s simple: you’re given a small pill to take 1 hour before your appointment, and you will feel very drowsy by the time you arrive.
 At the office, you’re given a thick, warm blanket, and we make sure you’re absolutely comfortable.

 We closely monitor the dosages for our sedation dentistry patients, plus our IV sedation is handled by an anesthesiologist, so you can be assured you’ll be properly sedated and comfortable, yet completely safe.

 At Dr. Frey’s, we offer two forms of sedation, oral or IV sedation.
 Both methods deliver a similar sort of relaxation and a kind of twilight sleep, where you’re awake but totally relaxed.
-Both methods also tend to have an amnesia type of effect afterwards, where you don’t remember much about your appointment.
+Both methods also tend to have an amnesia type of effect afterward, where you don’t remember much about your appointment.

 How Is Sedation Dentistry Different from Sleep Dentistry?

 This is a bit of a misnomer.
 Patients sometimes think they will be put “under,” as they are with general anesthesia.
 This is not the case.
-With both oral and IV sedation, the patient is always awake, but sedated.
+With both oral and IV sedation, the patient is always awake but sedated.